Accountant at work in their office.

 • High turnover has led to a loss of institutional knowledge, which in turn, means routine tasks take longer as new employees ramp up

-So how long will the accountant shortage last?
+So how long will the shortage last?
 Will things settle down as the current economic woes subside?
 Well …

-One thing accountants in particular face is the aging population among their ranks.
+One thing accountants, in particular, face is the aging population among their ranks.
 Estimates are that roughly half of accountants are boomers, meaning a significant portion are retiring now and in the next few years.

 Another issue is the introduction of new career paths available to accountants.
-Traditional accounting roles are still very necessary, but companies are competing with other industries for a smaller pool of folks with accounting skills.
+Traditional accounting roles are still necessary, but companies are competing with other industries for a smaller pool of folks with accounting skills.
 For instance, the tech sector is providing more glamorous and higher paying jobs to new grads than traditional accounting firms.

 And of course, the pandemic played a role in current staffing issues.
-Many accountants have reevaluated the long hours and relatively low pay for the amount of education and effort required for the field and have opted to leave it altogether.
+Many accountants reevaluated the long hours and relatively low pay for the amount of education and effort required for the field and have opted to leave it altogether.

-Accounting shortage solutions practices and firms are implementing
+Accounting shortage solutions firms are implementing

-Large firms and small practices are implementing a plethora of changes to deal with accountant staffing issues, including:
+Both large and small practices are implementing a plethora of changes to deal with accountant staffing issues, including:

 Spreading the work around — In the past, some of the more tedious tasks were relegated to junior accountants.
 Now, even partners are rolling up their sleeves to meet deadlines.
 While this does help to evenly distribute the workload, it also has the potential to increase burnout across the board.